for W3c validation

 Sydney Business Insights – The Future This Week Podcast

-Face recognition for a noble cause, the capability to find you in a crowd and DNA predictions.
+This week: Face recognition for a noble cause, the capability to find you in a crowd and DNA predictions.
 Sandra Peter (Sydney Business Insights) and Kai Riemer (Digital Disruption Research Group) meet once a week to put their own spin on news that is impacting the future of business in The Future, This Week.

 The stories this week: